andrewmatlock/Indux/docs/docs/plugins/components.md

 ---

-### Injecting Collections
+### Injecting Dynamic Data
-Instances can also receive their content from a [collection](content-collections).
-Simply make the custom attributes dynamic with a leading `:` and turn the values into collection references.
+Instances can also receive their content from a [data source](/plugins/data-sources).
+Simply make the custom attributes dynamic with a leading `:` and turn the value into a data source reference using `$x`.
 In this example, we're referencing an `example.json` collection:

 ::: frame
 <x-header-modified